lunfardo314/lunfardo314.github.io/txdocs/easyfl.md

 The hash of the upgraded library will change.
 Taking into account all of this, **we can ensure upgrades in the ledger (hard forks) without losing backward compatibility**.

-### Evaluation
+### Evaluation of expressions
 Expressions are evaluated in the form of the internal evaluation tree, derived from the bytecode.
 So, the workflow is always like this:

-`<expression source> -> <canonical bytecode> -> <evaluation tree> -> <evaluation>`.
+`<expression source> -> <bytecode> -> <evaluation tree> -> <evaluation>`.

 Each script/formula is evaluated in the context of the transaction, i.e. script expression should be able to access the (immutable) context.
-For this reason, EasyFL engine ensures means of providing evaluation context to the formula interpreted.
+For this reason, EasyFL engine ensures means of providing evaluation context to the expression interpreted.
+The script of the expression accesses parts of the evaluation context (the transaction) via special embedded functions.

 Evaluation steps:
 - convert bytecode to a tree-like evaluation form.
 Vertices are function descriptors.
 It is enforced, that opcodes of function must strictly diminish going down the evaluation tree. **This prevents any recursion/loops at the bytecode level** (a possible attack vector)